humanplayer2/mkmods/homemade/LaserRaven/README.md

 - Ravens aren't the smallest of birds.
 - Ravens are smart tool users.
 I bet they love lasers.
 And trackpoints.

+## TODO:
+- Add gerber files used for production.
+- Add note that outlines needed to be closed manually.

 ![](images/kicad_3d_back.png)

 ## Trackpoint